googlefonts/compute-shader-101/docs/glossary.md

 ### Workgroup (Vulkan, WebGPU); Threadgroup (Metal); Thread Block (CUDA)

 One of the main purposes of organizing threads into workgroups is access to a shared memory buffer dedicated to the workgroup.
 Workgroups can also synchronize using barriers.
 This the highest level of hierarchy for which such synchronization is possible; there is *no* similar synchronization between workgroups in a dispatch.

+While the driver and shader compiler (usually) choose the subgroup size, the workgroup size is entirely up to the application author, up to the supported limits of the device.
+A limit of 1024 threads total is typical for desktop GPUs, but on mobile smaller limits are common; Vulkan merely requires it be at least 128.
+It should generally be larger than the subgroup size to avoid performance problems due to unused threads.

 ### Dispatch